Go to page content

 “Take note that acupressure only provides mild symptomatic relief for RLS.
 It is thus strongly recommended to seek professional help with a licensed TCM practitioner, in conjunction with the medical doctor, especially if the symptoms persist and are so severe that they affect the ability to function daily,” adds physician Yew.

 Ultimately, achieving control over restless leg syndrome starts with understanding its triggers.
-Speaking to a clinical physician and TCM practitioner will help you treat the disorder holistically.
+Speaking to a clinical physician and TCM practitioner will help you treat the worsening symptoms holistically.
 It’ll also help avoid complications arising from undesirable drug-herb interactions.

 References